When Paul and I were visiting the island of Malta, in our plans was also to see the island of Gozo.

 Gozo Bus Services

-After Max and I were exiting the Gozo ferry terminal terminal… our plans were to go to Xlendi.
+After Paul and I were exiting the Gozo ferry terminal terminal… our plans were to go to Xlendi.
 Yet, to do this we had to go via Victoria (Rabat) first.

 So, there are a couple of buses to get from the Mgarr ferry terminal to Victoria.
 And, the one we caught was bus number 301.